“How much did Fisher cost?” one of my kids asks. $350? $400? $575?

 $275 is what the car rental company will charge you when they find fur in the rental.

-What’s it cost every time you open up the door and let him out hoping he doesn’t break a leg going down the two stairs?
+What’s it cost every time you open the door and let him out, hoping he doesn’t break a leg going down the two stairs?

-Your needed a fire in the fireplace after he insisted on going out the back door even though you knew the steps to the yard and the snow would be too much.
-You were right, he got stuck.
-You shivered and wondered just how many minutes you had in the pre-dawn dark before you died of hypothermia as you lifted a hundred pound lab up the stairs in your pajamas.
+You needed a fire in the fireplace after he insisted on going out the back door, even though you knew the steps to the yard and the snow would be too much.
+You were right; he got stuck.
+You shivered and wondered just how many minutes you had in the pre-dawn dark before you died of hypothermia as you lifted a hundred-pound lab the stairs in your pajamas.
 I forget what propane costs.

 And you’re gonna need a new dog bed every few years as he goes from medium to large and then extra-large.

-What does it cost when the first snow falls and you realize he still likes to travel?
-You see his footprints – the three paw prints are easy to see but the fourth – that right rear leg that he had to drag along, now that was distinctive.
-Even the neighbors knew who was sneaking in their yard.
-It’ll cost a few irritated emails from the neighbors even though you silently cheer his cross-country shenanigans.
+What does it cost when the first snow falls, and you realize he still likes to travel?
+You see his footprints — the three paw prints are easy to see, but the fourth — that right rear leg that he had to drag along- was distinctive.
+Even the neighbors knew who was sneaking into their yard.
+It’ll cost a few irritating emails from the neighbors even though you silently cheer his cross-country shenanigans.
 Not bad for an old guy.

-But when I came down the stairs on Saturday morning all I wanted was a cup of coffee.
+But when I came down the stairs on Saturday morning, I only wanted a cup of coffee.
 My throat was killing me.
 He didn’t greet me.
 He lay on his bed.
 One glance told me how sick he was.
-I thought, I can’t.
+I thought I couldn’t.
 Not yet.

 I started to make the coffee.
 I couldn’t make the coffee.
 Fisher and I needed to talk.
 It was his idea.
 I just needed convincing.
 A friend said her vet told her she’d know it was time because her dog would tell her.
 I was getting the message loud and clear.
 He was tired.
 Too tired to stand.
 Too tired to eat.
 It was too hard to breathe.
 There was nothing to do but agree.
 I woke up my husband.
 And then I made the coffee.
 Because then I had to tell the kids.

-It’ll cost a $1.22 for half a gallon of gas plus half a gallon of tears to get the middle one from a sleepover so she can say good-bye.
+It’ll cost $1.22 for half a gallon of gas plus half a gallon of tears to get the middle one from a sleepover so she can say goodbye.